 In December 2014, Hamilton Distillers moved to a new building, now home to the operation’s 500-gallon system and malt house.
 The new system, which Stephen calls “a prototype system” and says “it doesn’t really exist in this form anywhere else,” involves irrigating, germinating, and drying the malt in large tanks, as opposed to floor drying, in order to save floor space and gain more control over the malting process.
 “We have to make all the same decisions that we did before,” says Stephen, “But we have more knowledge because of this system.”

 That the whiskey is made entirely under one roof makes Hamilton Distillers an immediate outlier in the industry, and in fact, they’re one of only seven distilleries in the United States that malts their own barley—a fact that Stephen says he didn’t realize when they started.
 For as much as industrialization has changed the food marketplace, so too has it changed the world of drink.
 It’s common, for example, for mega-distilleries to supply bulk spirits to smaller distilleries, who then bottle it and stamp it with a new name.
 “We don’t do that,” says Stephen.
-“We make everything in house.
+“We make everything in the house.
 We’re grain-to-glass.”

 As a testament to Hamilton’s grain-to-glass concept, the response to the Whiskeys del Bac has been glowing.
 In 2017, Esquire named them the 7th best craft whiskey in the United States, and Forbes Magazine included them in a top 10 list of craft whiskeys for Father’s Day.
 And two years in a row, at the San Francisco World Spirits Competition, Hamilton Distillers won double golds for the Dorado and Classic Whiskeys del Bac.

 Just a few years after its inception, Hamilton Distillers is still evolving.
-Today Nathan Thompson Avelino is the head distiller and Ramon Olivas is the assitant distiller.
+Today Nathan Thompson Avelino is the head distiller and Ramon Olivas is the assistant distiller.
 “Our product is better than it was a year ago, and a year ago it was better than the year before that,” says Stephen.
 “And we’re going to keep on improving…but the goal has always been to make a true Sonoran Desert whiskey.”

 Video: How to Taste Whiskey with Hamilton Distillers